sriramanush105/evaluation/README.md

 The files utilised for part 1 question 2 are updated in the repo rating validator https://github.com/sriramanush105/rating_validator

-and the deployment link is http://sriramanush.pythonanywhere.com/
+and the deployment link is http://sriramanush.pythonanywhere.com/ The site hosted by pythonanywhere and deployed using django framework.
+Where the files related are in the above rating validator repo

 PART 2